Nick Fury: Agent of S.H.I.E.L.D. (film): Production

 Plans to create a Nick Fury live action production were circulated as early as September 1986, but it was not until mid-May 1995 that Fox Broadcasting announced the acquisition from New World Entertainment of a Nick Fury series pilot, to be broadcast in 1996.
+The film was originally sold to Paramount Pictures, with Debra Hill and Lynda Obst as producers, Greg Pruss to write and Stephen Herek originally attached to direct.
 The teleplay was written by David S. Goyer several years before the film was made, and Goyer was not otherwise involved as he was working on the television series Sleepwalkers.
 Despite some misgivings within the studio, the producers cast David Hasselhoff in the lead role "to give SHIELD some recognizable star power".
 The production also markedly "respected and utilized the comic roots of the project", incorporating "a who's who of the Marvel spy scene" and retaining details such as Fury's eyepatch.

 Goyer was not enthusiastic about the casting of David Hasselhoff, but in hindsight said "Hasselhoff turned out to be the best thing in it.
 He got the joke.
 The script was meant to be very tongue in cheek and Hasselhoff understood that".
 Goyer described the film overall as "pretty mediocre".
 Hasselhoff was reportedly signed for five additional Nick Fury television films, which did not materialize.